rachaelkalicun/rachaelkalicun.com/src/_posts/2025-07-31-automating-budget-tracking.md

 After running the tool and reviewing the results:

 - I’m still on track.
 If I follow the 4% rule, my expenses are in a sustainable zone.
 - Health insurance is the biggest cost, followed by groceries, then home-related expenses.
+Unfortunately, health insurance and home costs will continue to go up each year so that's a concern.
 - Categorizing took 10 minutes.
 The regex rules covered almost everything.
 - The CSV downloads remain the most painful part.